Why Are "Zero-Kilometer Used Cars" So Sensitive?

 In Daniel Kahneman's Thinking, Fast and Slow, two cases are particularly suitable for explaining this:

-• Wine Price Prediction: A study found that different wine experts' predictions of future wine prices were like blind guesses or monkeys throwing darts.
+• Wine Price Prediction: A study found that different wine experts' predictions of future wine prices were as random as blind guesses or a monkey throwing darts.
 However, when researchers used a simple linear regression model with "weather conditions" (such as spring rainfall, summer average temperature) as input variables, the results significantly outperformed expert judgments.
 The reason is simple: weather variables are the true key variables determining grape quality and price; the rest of the expert opinions are merely background noise.

-• Divorce Probability Prediction: Another example is even more insightful—whether a marriage is stable does not depend on whether the couple shares common interests or goes on holiday trips, but on a nearly simple indicator: "whether the frequency of making love exceeds the frequency of arguments."
+• Divorce Probability Prediction: Another example is even more insightful—whether a marriage is stable does not depend on whether the couple shares common interests or goes on holiday trips together, but on a seemingly simple indicator: "whether the frequency of making love exceeds the frequency of arguments."
 Although simple, this variable has strong predictive power.
 The reason is the same: it captures the quality of the core relationship, not superficial phenomena.

 One involves variable selection under logical modeling, and the other involves variable compression based on intuitive experience.
-Both reveal the same truth—there aren't many truly important variables, but they are extremely decisive.
+Both reveal the same truth—truly important variables are few but extremely decisive.

 The Statistical Significance of "0-Kilometer Used Cars" and Sales Volume